radhika1999/Rescue.Help.Spread/README.md

 2. For people who have already got stuck somewhere in the flood affected part.
 The app will be able to show the person the nearest shelter/rescue camp available using the person’s location and the use of google maps in which all the updated safety locations will be marked as per the immediate info from central disaster management agencies.
 Besides the user will also be able to send SOS signals to some of their registered contacts and the rescue team along with a message if they are okay or not, based on which they will be able to track down his/her location.

-*The app will start with its home page, displaying the options; Search nearest rescue shelter, find people in need, alerts about natural disaster (provides most recent news updates on the disaster), nearest hospital locations (to avoid accumulation of mass at one region), a section where one can put the stuff needed for rescue operations (could be anything like some food, basic commodities, blood).
+*The app will start with its home page, displaying the options: Search nearest rescue shelter, find people in need, alerts about natural disaster (provides most recent news updates on the disaster), nearest hospital locations (to avoid accumulation of mass at one region), a section where one can put the stuff needed for rescue operations (could be anything like some food, basic commodities, blood).
 Basically, it will also create a community where the people inflicted with the natural disaster as well as other people in some different part can communicate with each other and thus affected one may seek for help and others may contribute in one way or the other in helping the affected people.
 This service will connect the sufferers and providers and will help them meet their requirements and boost up rescue operation.